 The Kyoto Museum of Crafts and Design (formerly Kyoto Museum of Traditional Crafts or Fureaikan) is a small free museum that showcases the main traditional crafts of Kyoto.
 It’s a great rainy day activity.

 Kyoto Museum of Crafts and Design (formerly Kyoto Museum of Traditional Crafts or Fureaikan) in Northern Higashiyama – image © Chris Rowthorn

 The Kyoto Museum of Crafts and Design is a great place to learn about Kyoto’s incredible traditional crafts.
-All the main industries are featured here: lacquerware, textiles, woodworking, metalwork, basketry etc. It’s free to enter and very close to the other major sights of the Okazaki Museum District, such as the Heian-jingu shrine, so it’s easy to drop by here and have a quick look.
+All the main industries are featured here: lacquerware, textiles, woodworking, metalwork, basketry etc. It’s very close to the other major sights of the Okazaki Museum District, such as the Heian-jingu shrine, so it’s easy to drop by here and have a quick look.

 It’s located in the Miyako Messe building, which is just northwest of the National Museum of Modern Art.
 It’s a large grey building.
 Go in and take the escalator to the basement and then look for the sign on your right.